LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Background

-The use of MinHash-estimated Jaccard similarity, $J_H$, as an approximation for Jaccard similarity, $J$, provides for more efficient similarity computations because the procedure employed computed to estimate the similarity of two documents has linear complexity in the number of random permutations applied, rather than quadratic complexity in the number of n-grams present in each document.
-However, the need to compare every pair of documents for similarity during deduplication still introduces a quadratic cost when comparing all documents in a corpus.
+The use of MinHash-estimated Jaccard similarity, $J_H$, as an approximation for Jaccard similarity, $J$, provides for more efficient similarity computations because the procedure employed to estimate the similarity of two documents has linear complexity in the number of random permutations applied, rather than quadratic complexity in the number of n-grams present in each document.
+However, the need to compare every pair of MinHash signatures for similarity during deduplication still introduces quadratic cost-scaling with respect to the number of documents in our dataset.

 Fortunately, there exists a technique that allows us to compare only those pairs with a high likelihood of similarity, rather than all pairs.
 MinHashLSH~\cite{leskovec2014finding} applies a locality-sensitive hashing scheme for MinHash signatures to avoid comparing dissimilar documents.
 Given a set of MinHash signatures, one can construct a MinHash signature matrix in which each column contains all MinHash values for a single document.
 Then, given a desired Jaccard similarity threshold, $T$, one can determine an optimal band size, $b$, with which to group the rows of the MinHash signature matrix.
 This results in $b$ groupings of rows (bands) of size $r$.
 With high probability, if two bands of the MinHash signature matrix are exactly identical for two documents (columns), then those two documents have Jaccard similarity greater than or equal to $T$.
-This enables us to produce a series of candidate pairs of documents that we can take as duplicate pairs or further evaluate for similarity.
-This method avoids pairwise comparison between every pair of documents in the corpus but introduces associated false positive and false negative probabilities due to the use of locality-sensitive hashing.
+This procedure enables us to produce a series of candidate pairs of documents that we can either take as duplicate pairs (our approach in this work) or further evaluate for similarity.
+This method avoids pairwise comparison between every pair of documents in the corpus but introduces errors due to the use of locality-sensitive hashing.